 Students in the PhD program are also subject to an annual review, described below.

 Deadlines for the Qualifying Paper and Dissertation Progress are described below.
 No student may miss a deadline without a strong excuse presented to the Director of Graduate Studies (such as a documented medical or family emergency).
 A failure to meet one of these deadlines is cause to bring the issue of the student’s performance before the department as a whole.

 The M.A.
 Degree may be earned in one of two ways:

-Students are subject to dismissal should either of the two qualifying papers be deemed unacceptable.
-It is therefore important to approach the task of writing these papers with a sense of the quality of work that is expected and how this may be achieved.
+Students are subject to dismissal should the Qualifying Paper be deemed unacceptable.
+It is therefore important to approach the task of writing this paper with a sense of the quality of work that is expected and how this may be achieved.
 The qualifying paper should provide strong evidence that the student is willing and able to produce publishable work.
-This means that the point of the paper could contribute to the ongoing literature on the topic covered.
-A possible contribution may be made in different ways.
-Three suggestions follow, although other approaches may be acceptable:
+An acceptable paper will demonstrate ability to engage your own philosophical thinking in relation to the relevant literature and competence with that literature.

 It is not acceptable to:

 The student is advised to make arrangements with the director of the paper about how the interchange between them shall work out as the composition of the paper progresses.
-Different professors may wish to do it different ways.
-A general understanding between director and student should be reached before the summer vacation period begins.
+Different professors may wish to do this in different ways.
+A general understanding between director and student should be reached before the summer vacation that precedes the year in which semester in which the paper is due.
 With the approval of the director, topics may be modified or changed.
-Students changing topics must make sure that they do not write two papers in the same area.

-It is our expectation that one or more drafts of the paper would have been submitted before the deadline and the final version would reflect responses to comments from members of the committee.
-(See below for deadlines on revised resubmitted papers.)
+It is expected that one or more drafts of the paper would have been submitted before the deadline and the final version would reflect responses to comments from members of the committee.

 Tulane University, Department of Philosophy, 105 Newcomb Hall, New Orleans, LA 70118 504-865-5305 email@example.com